-Best Cycling Holidays Europe
+Best Cycle Holidays Europe

+Are you looking for the best European cycling routes?
 Whether it is gradually soaking up the culture and scenery of a new place, savouring the best food and drink, or exploring a region’s specialities, we offer all this and more, from the seat of a bicycle.
 Take life in the slow lane, enjoying the experiences en route as much as the destinations themselves.
 You can set off on a standard touring bike or make use of a little extra ‘oomph’ on our e-bike tours.
 Here is our Softies pick of the best cycle routes in Europe.

+The Loire is one of the best places to cycle in Europe.
 We recommend the roundtrip between Montsoreau and Saumur along the excellently signposted Loire à Vélo route.
 An easy route with a few short inclines, it includes riverside paths, passes old troglodyte dwellings and a stretch through hilltop vineyards.
 From a short ascent you are rewarded with stunning views of the Loire Valley below and Château de Saumur, which really encompasses the experience of cycling in this part of the world.

 A large stretch of the Loire is a UNESCO World Heritage Site; it is also known as The Garden of France.
 You’ll pedal past spectacular castles through the Loire region, playground to the French and English nobility for more than 1,000 years.
 With châteaux to explore, take in the elegant gardens, underground tunnels and elegant architecture preserved for all to enjoy.